whamcloud/Online-Help/docs/Upgrade_Guide/upgrade_iml-4.0-el7_to_iml-5.0-el7.md

 ## Upgrade Integrated Manager for Lustre

 The first component in the environment to upgrade is the Integrated Manager for Lustre server and software.
-The manager server upgrade can be conducted without any impact to the Lustre file system services.
+The manager server upgrade can be conducted without any impact to the Lustre filesystem services.

 ### Backup the Existing configuration